If you are looking for a newspaper article or want more information

 - Elder, Pat Spurlock, Melungeons: Examining an Appalachian Legend.
 Core-group surnames: Collins, Gibson, Gipson.
 Secondary core-group: Bell, Bolling, Bowling, Bolen, Bolton, Bunch, Denham, Denhan, Denning, Denny, Denton, Goins, Miner, Monor, Mullins, Williams.
 Other surnames: Adkins, Atkins, Baldwin, Barnes, Bean, Been, Bragan, Brogan, Branham, Brannam, Cole, Delp, Fields, Freeman, Gibbens, Goodman, Gorvan, Gorven, Graham, Haile, Hale, Hambrick, Hammrick, Hamrick, Ivey, Jones, Lawson, Louvin, Loven, Loving, Loving, Lucas, Maloney, Melons, Mise, Mize, Miser, Mizer, Moore, Moseley, Mosley, Nichols, Nicholas, Noel, Piniore, Sexton, Sizemore, Sweat, Sweet, Sweeney, Swiney, Wright.
 (More surnames in charts in the back of the book.)

 The Hinton News archives at the SmallTownNewspapers site.
-Available years: 1979-82, 1991-2003, and 2011.
-Other West Virginia newspapers listed here.
+Available years: 1979 to January 2020.
+NOTE: Not every issue in a given year is available.
 Note: If you interested in the following newsclips, e-mail me.

 Billy E. Richmond articles